Theory of the Lamb shift and Fine Structure in muonic $\mathrm{^4He}$ ions and the muonic $\mathrm{^3He-^4He}$ Isotope Shift: QED Lamb Shift in

-Calculations of third order eVP contributions (3-loop eVP, \#6+\#7 from Martynenko and Karshenboim agree for the required accuracy~\cite{Borie:2014:arxiv_v7,Krutov:2014:JETP120_73,Korzinin:2013:PRD88_125019}.
-Karshenboim's value is chosen because he showed that the calculation method of Martynenko, first employed by Kinoshita and Nio\,\cite{Kinoshita:1999:ThreeLoop}, is not correct\,\cite{Korzinin:2013:PRD88_125019}.
-The value of the third order eVP is given by 0.0740(30)\mev.
-The size of the third order contribution is comparable in size to our accuracy goal while the uncertainty of the term is even smaller.
+} The size of the third order contribution is comparable in size to our accuracy goal while the uncertainty of the term is even smaller.
 The contribution from two eVP loops in one and two Coulomb lines has additional RC of the order $\alpha{}^2(Z\alpha{})^4m$ (\#29).
 This correction was calculated by Martynenko and Karshenboim, but the calculations differ by more than a factor of two~\cite{Krutov:2014:JETP120_73,Korzinin:2013:PRD88_125019}.
 Since similar calculations for \MuD{} are in agreement in previous publications of both authors~\cite{Martynenko:2014:muD_Theory,Korzinin:2013:PRD88_125019} further investigation is needed.
 For our summary we choose the average value of $0.0039\pm0.0018$\,meV due to the disagreement between Martynenko and Karshenboim.
 Fortunately, the small discrepancy is not relevant on the level of the accuracy goal.

 The higher order ``light-by-light'' scattering contribution consists of three individual terms (\#9,\#10,\#9a; see Fig.\,\ref{fig:feynman}).
 The first, so-called Wichmann-Kroll term, (\#9) is in agreement between the works of Karshenboim~\cite{Karshenboim:2010:JETP_LBL} and Martynenko~\cite{Krutov:2014:JETP120_73}.
 Borie~\cite{Borie:2014:arxiv_v7} also calculates the term independently and reports a slightly smaller but still agreeing result.
 The remaining Virtual Delbr\"uck (\#10) and inverted Wichmann-Kroll (\#9a) contributions have been calculated by Karshenboim~\cite{Karshenboim:2010:JETP_LBL}.
 The Virtual Delbr\"uck contribution was calculated by Borie earlier\,\cite{Borie:1976:Virtual} although with larger uncertainty.
 As can be seen from Tab.~\ref{tab:theory1}, cancellations between the three terms occur.
 We therefore directly adopt Karshenboim's values to include all cancellations.
 A term comparable in size to the K\"all\'en-Sabry contribution (but with opposite sign) is given by the effect of muon vacuum polarization ($\mu$VP) and muon self energy ($\mu$SE) (\#20).
 The sum of both terms was calculated by Borie and Martynenko and they show satisfactory agreement~\cite{Borie:2014:arxiv_v7,Krutov:2014:JETP120_73}.